-Are you planning a visit to Ottawa?
-Our tourist treasure hunt will take you from Chateau Laurier to the Supreme Court and the Byward Market, passing by the Parliament Hill of course!
+Are you looking for things to do in Ottawa?
+Our Ottawa scavenger hunt is a 2/3-hr self-guided walking tour with challenges, taking you from Chateau Laurier to the Supreme Court and the Byward Market, without missing the Parliament Hill of course!

-You will have to solve challenges at every step to discover your next destination and earn points.
-At each step, you will learn a little history as well as interesting facts about what surrounds you.
+Solve challenges at every step to discover your next destination and earn points.
+Learn a little history as well as interesting facts about what surrounds you.

 - Rideau Canal